dimdenGD/OldTweetDeck/README.md

 6. Select zip file you downloaded
 7. Go to tweetdeck.twitter.com and enjoy old TweetDeck
 8. [Donate to encourage continued support](https://www.patreon.com/dimdendev)

-#### Stable
-**It's not recommended to use this extension on Stable version.**
-1. Go to `about:debugging#/runtime/this-firefox`
-2. Press "Load Temporary Add-on" and select zip file you downloaded
-3. **Installing this way on Firefox will remove it after closing browser.**

 ### Safari
 NOT SUPPORTED